-- (a) The Crew membership cost is Thirty-five dollars (\$35) per card.
-This is a HOT PIT access card. - (b) In order for a Crew member to be in the "HOT PITS," he/she must have a Crew Membership card at all times, in full view of Pit Lane Marshals. - (c) Every car must have at least 1 crew membership attached to it. - (d) There is no limit to the number of crew a car may have, but each member entering the HOT PIT must have a Crew Card displayed. - (e) Temporary Hot Pit Passes may be purchased at the track on the day of the race for \$10.00 per weekend.
+- (a) Additional Crew memberships are available..
+This is a HOT PIT access card.
+Note 1 is included in each driver membership package - (b) In order for a Crew member to be in the "HOT PITS," he/she must have a Crew Membership card at all times, in full view of Pit Lane Marshals. - (c) Every car must have at least 1 crew membership attached to it.
+1 is included in the drivers membership package - (d) There is no limit to the number of crew a car may have, but each member entering the HOT PIT must have a Crew Card displayed. - (e) Temporary Hot Pit Passes may be purchased at the track on the day of the race